This page refers to the

 extendsparameter that is part of a view.

-extendscan also be used as part of an Explore, as described on this documentation page.
+extendscan also be used as part of an Explore, described on the

-extendscan also be used as part of a LookML dashboard, as described on this documentation page.
+extendscan also be used as part of a LookML dashboard, described on the Dashboard parameters documentation page.

 extends: [view_name, view_name, …]